-In this career path, you can receive unrivaled hands-on experience and advanced training in civil engineering areas including architecture, construction engineering, environmental engineering, water resources engineering, geotechnical engineering, hydraulic engineering, land surveying, structural engineering, transportation engineering and community planning.
+As part of the Navy Civil Engineer Corps, you can receive unrivaled hands-on experience and advanced training in civil engineering areas including architecture, construction engineering, environmental engineering, water resources engineering, geotechnical engineering, hydraulic engineering, land surveying, structural engineering, transportation engineering and community planning.
 You’ll quickly find yourself in charge of vital Navy projects, where you might:

-As part of the Navy Civil Engineer Corps, you can focus your work on any or all of the following areas:
+More specifically, you can focus your work on any or all of the following areas:

 Contract Management – Be the primary contact between Navy and civilian contractors, managing contracts worth up to hundreds of millions of dollars.
 Handle every aspect of a project, from overseeing construction, to resolving design problems, to ensuring that payments are correctly processed.

 Public Works – Assume responsibility for any of the hundreds of Navy shore facilities – some as large as entire cities.
 Supervise and maintain utilities.
-Oversee construction and repair, manage budgets, approve public works plans, and provide services to visiting ships.
+Oversee construction and repair, manage budgets, approve public works plans and provide services to visiting ships.

-As a Navy Civil Engineer, you may work at Navy bases or ports of call around the globe.
+As a Civil Engineer, you may work at Navy bases or ports of call around the globe.
 You may be deployed to help develop or rebuild areas affected by natural disasters.
 Your day-to-day work may be indoors, outdoors, in a shop environment or in office surroundings.

-Take a moment to learn more about the general roles and responsibilities of Reservists.
+Take a moment to learn more about the general roles and responsibilities of Navy Reserve Sailors.

 Civil Engineers in the Navy Reserve serve in an Officer role.
-Before receiving the ongoing professional training that comes with this job, initial training requirements must be met.
+Before receiving the ongoing professional training that comes with this job, initial training requirements must first be met.

 For current or former Navy Officers (NAVET): Prior experience satisfies the initial leadership training requirement – so you will not need to go through Officer Training again.